camptocamp/puppet-logstash/README.md

 ## Usage

-The define type logstash::instance is used to declare one or more [logstash](http://logstash.net/) agents.
+Defined type logstash::instance is used to declare one or more [logstash](http://logstash.net/) agents.
 The names of these agents doesn't matter.
-What is really important is the function of each of these agents which consists of specifying inputs, filters, and outputs
+What is really important is the function of each of these agents which consists of specifying inputs, filters, and outputs.

     include ::logstash